 Well, that's enough mahjong for now...
 Let's try something a little more exciting!
-Like the title screen implies, Riding Fight is a FRONT VIEW SPEED ACTION GAME featuring a couple of rad dudes who punch everything in their path while riding hoverboards in the future.
-And it has a level select screen!
+Like the title screen implies, Riding Fight is a FRONT VIEW SPEED ACTION GAME featuring a couple of hoverboard riding radical dudes from the future who punch everything in their path.
+And it turns out it has a level select screen!

 A few hours into following the disassembly around and testing with the debugger, I found how the code is activated: while the game is turning on, hold the service button until the SERVICE SW ERROR text appears.